-It’s crunch time for families in the college selection process.
-The admission decisions are in and, and students are now turning their attention to the final choice of a college as May 1st, National Decision Day approaches.
+The spring months can be considered “crunch time” for families in the college selection process.
+By then, most of the admission decisions are in and, and students will now be turning their attention to the final choice of a college as May 1st, National Decision Day approaches.
 It’s an exciting—and nerve-wracking—time to be sure, especially for families trying to reconcile cost and affordability against limited means and/or cash-flow concerns.

-If you are in that number, there is a strong likelihood you applied for financial aid and are now trying to interpret the financial aid award letters you received from various colleges.
-Months ago, as you engaged in the grueling task of completing the financial aid applications, it was the hope that you would receive a decent financial aid award, that kept you going.
-Now that the award letters are in hand, you are left wondering, “what does it all mean?”
+There is a strong likelihood that those families in that number have applied for financial aid, and by that time, they will be trying to interpret the financial aid award letters they’ve received from various colleges.
+This will be the culmination of the process that they began months before, as they engaged in the grueling task of completing the financial aid applications in the hopes that they would receive a decent financial aid award.
+(Isn’t that what kept you going??)
+Once the award letters are in hand, many are left wondering, “what does it all mean?”

 Comparing Financial Aid Offers – A Real Example